ozzieba/aider/prompt_patterns.md

 > `+actually we always need \`EmbeddingsCallback\` with \`close_table\`, but then that should call whatever other callback (in particular to update the review batch progress, but also to can \`run_diagnostics\` for ingested batches`

 > `+let's pass the progress updater object with steps and completions as json`

+> that callback is only for review batches, `CreateLanceDbIndex` is alswo called in other contexts... let's have it take a class as a parameter

+> I think we need to update create_images.rb as well; and it might make sense to leave  Documentable#text_from_tokens as a thin wrapper on the relevant pipeline?

+> parallel transformations should support and_then / or_else

+> I think we should rename from_files to `from_attachments`, and allow more general specification of which AR models/attachments to use... but also that's not really a stateless transformation, let's properly separate the separate and stateless parts; stateful part can be a service but not a transformation

+> hmm, actually I think we should do Directory::FromFiles, but actually make it take just file paths; and then the Attachment provider can provide those

+> instead of DownloadFiles, let's use director.from_files; likewise for db metadata the transformations should generate abstract table fragments (eg arrow or sqlite); then have separate mechanisms for eg upserting to each data store (these are not transformations, since they're inherently dtateful).
+Likewise have a Zip::FromDirectory transformation.
+Vectorize more (perhaps Base should have something like transform_bulk?)

+> lets separate the stateful "transformations" into separate services for each datastore (PG, ES, Lance, possibly GCS) that eg can take an artifact and upsert/create/delete

+> can we make this more concise, eg using .and_then, and/or by introducting some option to the orchestrator to delete temp directories once we're done with them?

+> you'fe way overcomplicating; just def slipshest_if_needed `Conditional`() end

+> I have the following critique of `docs/produce_batch_refactoring_plan.md` ...
+Please address in the following ways...

+> /ask I _COMMAND_ you to give me an implementation with dynamic class generation and no |res,meta| boilerplate

 ### 6. Direct & Specific Instructions